-If there’s one thing that can shorten the life expectancy of your caravan, it’s damp.
-As soon as it takes over, the dreaded mould and mildew will follow.
-While good ventilation is the best way to combat damp, having one of the best caravan dehumidifiers can help on a shorter term basis.
+Damp is a word that can strike fear in any caravan owner.
+After all, it can shorten the life expectancy of your caravan, with the dreaded mould and mildew following.
+While good ventilation is the best way to combat this, having one of the best caravan dehumidifiers can help on a shorter-term basis.

-When you’re thinking about a caravan dehumidifier, there are a couple of different options to consider.
-Models that operate on electricity will be able to absorb more moisture from the air, which may be a practical option if your caravan storage facility lets you use electricity.
+When you’re thinking about a dehumidifier for a caravan, there are a couple of different options to consider.
+Models that operate on electricity will be able to absorb more moisture from the air, which may be a practical option if you’re storing a caravan at a facility that lets you use electricity.
 However, while they come with auto-switch off functions when the tanks fill, you’ll still need to go and empty them.
 Then there’s the running costs to factor in as well.

 There are cheaper options available too, which use crystals or tabs to absorb moisture.
 Models such as the Unibond Aero 360 Moisture Absorber that we’ve included in this guide require tabs to work, and once they’re set up, will need changing every one to three months, depending on the product.
 They’re also likely to be less effective than the electrical caravan dehumidifier options.

-There’s plenty to consider when you’re looking for the right one for you, so to give you a helping hand, we’re running through our top picks in our best caravan dehumidifier guide.
+There’s plenty to consider when you’re looking for the right one, so to give you a helping hand, we’re running through our top picks in our best caravan dehumidifier guide.

 Practical Caravan is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more.